vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Buddhadvādaśīmin Śr. śu.
 12; tithi; worship of golden image of

-Buddha with gandha &c; donate it to a brāhmana; Suddhodana did this vrata and so Viṣṇu himself was born to him as Buddha; KKV 331-332, HV I. 1037-1038 (as a Dharanl-vrata from Var.), KR 247-248.
+Buddha with gandha &c; donate it to a brāhmaṇa; Suddhodana did this vrata and so Viṣṇu himself was born to him as Buddha; KKV 331-332, HV I. 1037-1038 (as a Dharanl-vrata from Var.), KR 247-248.
 The printed Var. ( 47.1-24 ) which contains only the first half verse occurring in KKV and HV narrates the story of Nrga.
 In Var.
 55. 37 reference is made to avatāras from Nrsimha to Rāma and it proceeds 'namostu te Buddha Kalkin varesa'.
 Vide Buddhapūrṇimā Vaj. śu.
 15 and Br.
 S. 57.
 44 for directions

 as to image of Buddha.
 Budhavrala--When planet Budha ( Mercury ) comes to Viśākhā